anton-kochev/service-bus-inspector/README.md

 - Binary message bodies cannot be displayed as text

 ### Implemented Features
-- Reset queue functionality with two-click confirmation (purges all messages from both main queue and dead-letter queue)
+- **Reset queue**: Two-click confirmation to purge all messages from both main queue and dead-letter queue
+- **Change queue**: Runtime queue switching with input validation (displays form for entering new queue name)

 ### Planned Features (Not Yet Implemented)
-- Complete change queue functionality (runtime queue switching - backend implemented, needs UI for queue name input)
 - Dead-letter message management (requeue or permanently delete individual messages)

 ## Architecture